 [ Figure 1 about here ]

 The southeastern part of the province is largely privately owned agricultural land, and the northern and western parts are largely publicly owned forested land.
 There is, however, a substantial area of privately owned agricultural land in the Peace River Country of northwestern Alberta.
 There are also large areas in National Parks along the Rocky Mountains and in the far north of the province.
-The province calls the area of mostly publicly owned forested land (excluding the National Parks) the Green Area, and the area of mostly privately owned agricultural land the White Area.
+The provincial government identifies the area of mostly publicly owned forested land (excluding the National Parks) as the Green Area, and the area of mostly privately owned agricultural land as the White Area.
 About 90% of the harvested timber volume in Alberta comes from the Green Area.

 Our focus for this study is area surrounding the towns of Hinton, Edson, and Whitecourt in west-central Alberta.
-These 3 potential bioenergy plant locations were chosen as they host several forest products companies and are located near forest areas with substantial harvesting activity.
+These 3 potential bioenergy plant locations were chosen as they host forest products companies and are located near forest areas with substantial harvesting activity.
 We assume that a potential forest residue-based bioenergy plant would be located near an existing forest products mill, as timber harvesting is occurring to supply those mills, and the requisite forest road network would already be developed.
 Locating a forest residue processing plant near a forest products mill would also allow for convenient access to mill residues.

-We used the Weyerhaeuser Company Limited oriented strand board plant in Edson, the Millar Western Forest Products Ltd. pulp mill in Whitecourt, and the West Fraser pulp mill in Hinton as the three locations that we analyze for a potential forest residue-based bioenergy plant.
+We used the Weyerhaeuser Company Limited oriented strand board plant in Edson, the Millar Western Forest Products Ltd. pulp mill in Whitecourt, and the West Fraser pulp mill in Hinton as the three locations that we consider for a potential forest residue-based bioenergy plant.

 Data